cryptobuks1/paytokensd/docs/API.rst

 API Changes
 -------------

-This section documents any changes to the ``counterpartyd`` API, for version numbers where there were API-level modifications.
+This section documents any changes to the ``worldpartyd`` API, for version numbers where there were API-level modifications.

 .. _9_24_1: